zen-xu/ghostty/README.md

 packagers.
 You can find binary releases of nightly builds on the [Zig downloads page](https://ziglang.org/download/).

+Under some conditions, the very latest Zig nightly may not work (for example, when Zig introduces breaking changes that Ghostty or our dependencies haven't been upated for).
+To be sure what Zig version will work, see the `build.zig` file which has a constant `required_zig`.
+Ghostty plans to pin to Zig 0.12 once it is released, which will make all of this much easier.

 With Zig and necessary dependencies installed, a binary can be built using `zig build`: